 The Wyss Institute’s pathogen capture platform is based on a genetically engineered version of the natural human blood protein, Mannose Binding Lectin (MBL), which is part of our body’s innate immune system.
-Native MBL binds to numerous pathogens from all microbial classes (Gram +/- bacteria, fungi, viruses and parasites).
+Native MBL is an ‘opsonin’ that binds to numerous pathogens from all microbial classes (Gram +/- bacteria, fungi, viruses and parasites) as well as many toxins.
 Wyss researchers created a genetically engineered form of MBL by deleting potentially complicating complement activation and coagulation-promoting domains, and fusing it to an antibody Fc fragment (FcMBL), which stabilizes the molecule and enables rapid purification.

-FcMBL retains the ability of native MBL to bind to the same broad spectrum of pathogens, can be easily coupled to surfaces for pathogen capture or biologically active therapeutics or diagnostic markers; it also can be produced with a thousand-fold lower cost and exhibits higher stability.
-Importantly, FcMBL not only captures live and intact pathogens, but also toxic fragments and toxins released by dead pathogens, known as Pathogen Associated Molecular Patterns (PAMPs), which trigger the inflammatory cascade that leads to organ injury and sepsis.
-Additional applications that remain open for licensing include use of FcMBL capture as a preconcentration step for accelerated identification of the specific pathogen type responsible for an infection, as well as rapid antibiotic susceptibility testing; FcMBL linked to imaging reagents as a clinical diagnostic to localize infections in the body; injectable therapeutics for patients with opsonin deficiencies; and injectable therapeutics coupling FcMBL with anti-infectious agents, thereby targeting a payload directly to pathogens regardless of the site of infection.
-In addition, Wyss researchers are also leveraging FcMBL as a quality control and safety mechanism for pharmaceutical and food products as well as a cleansing strategy for agricultural and research products.
+The Wyss Institute’s first major application based on this strategy is a broad-spectrum, pathogen-extracting therapy in the form of an extracorporeal device that mimics the blood cleansing function of the human spleen by removing pathogens and pathogen-released toxins from the blood of patients with bloodstream infections or sepsis.
+Additional applications could include the capture circulating tumor cells for cancer diagnostics; FcMBL linked to an imaging reagent as a clinical diagnostic to localize infections in the body; injectable therapeutics for patients with opsonin deficiencies; and injectable therapeutics coupling FcMBL with anti-infectious agents, thereby targeting a payload directly to pathogens regardless of the site of infection.
+In addition, Wyss researchers are also leveraging FcMBL as a quality control and safety assessment tool for pharmaceutical and food products, and a cleansing strategy for agricultural and research products.